release-engineering/pom-manipulation-ext/guide/dep-manip.md

 If the property `-DdependencyRemoval=group:artifact,....` is set, PME will remove the specified dependency from the POM files.
 The argument should be a comma separated list of group:artifact.

+### Dependency Injection

+If the property `-DdependencyInjection=group:artifact:version,....` is set, PME will inject the specified dependency into the top level (inheritance root) POM files.
+The argument should be a comma separated list of group:artifact:version.
+The injection dependencies <b>are</b> subject to alignment.

 ### BOM Generation

 If the property `-DbomBuilder=true` is set, then the PME BOM Builder will be activated.
 This will deploy a new POM to the repository under the GAV `<project-top-level-groupId>.<project-top-level-artifactId>:pme-bom:<version>` e.g., `org.projectOne.artifactOne:pme-bom:1.0.0`.
 It will contain a list of all adjusted modules and is suitable for use as a remote BOM.
 As it has a predictable name it may be used in a build of a subsequent project to align to this one e.g.,